couchbaselabs/node-ottoman/api/README.md

 - hotels
 - users

-The source code is organized by each module in a  folder under the root of the application, a module defines REST endpoints, and the data model of a resource, the data model is defined in `.model.ts` by the schema and model and case of endpoints are defined in `.controller.ts`.
+The source code is organized by each module in a  folder under the root of the application, a module defines REST endpoints, and the data model of a resource.
+The data model is defined in `.model.ts` by the schema and model, and case of endpoints are defined in `.controller.ts`.
 Let's walk through the code starting with the `hotels` module.

 ### Hotel Model